 Often we have specific smells associated with different locations and experiences.
 Lots of different scents may evoke a travel destination for someone.
 For example: pineapple (Hawaii), lavender (Provence), roses (Bulgaria), oranges (Seville), coconut (Caribbean), pine (Finland) frangipani (Seychelles), rosemary (Tuscany), lemongrass (Thailand), cardamom (India), tobacco (Havana), burning wood (camping), or whisky (Scotland).

-These items can also make perfect inexpensive stocking stuffers or additions to a larger gift basket.
+These kinds of items can also make perfect inexpensive stocking stuffers or additions to a larger gift basket.

 Price: ~ USD $7 and up